HjoshM/MvvmCross/docs/_documentation/tutorials/tipcalc/the-core-project.md

     - A feeling for how much tip we'd like to leave (the generosity)
 - Has an output for the calculated tip to leave

-To represent this user interface we need to build a 'model' for it.
+To represent this user interface, we need to build a 'model' for it.
 In other words, we need a `ViewModel`.

 Within MvvmCross, all ViewModels _should_ inherit from `MvxViewModel`.